When you’re trying to control your acne, you just want it to just go away, and you’ll try anything to make it happen.

 Vitamin A retinoid gel or cream

-Topically applied, vitamin A creams or gels help clear blackheads and whiteheads by unblocking pores and reducing the production of sebum.
+Topically applied, Vitamin A creams or gels help clear blackheads and whiteheads by unblocking pores and potentially reducing the production of sebum.

 Used over the course of at least a month, Azelaic acid works to kill bacteria whilst unblocking pores.

-It can take six weeks to see an improvement and due to antibiotic resistance, they can only be for up to 6 months.
+It can take six weeks to see an improvement and due to antibiotic resistance, the results may only last for up to 6 months.

 A more powerful form of retinoid creams, these capsules or tablets, can only be prescribed by a dermatologist for severe forms of acne.

 In combination with simple changes to your skincare routine, many symptoms of acne can be improved when combined with some of these treatments.

 Zinc is essential nutrient that helps with healthy hormone production, immune function, cell growth and metabolism.

 It can be applied topically to skin, as a cream or serum, or you can take zinc supplements.
 Interestingly, zinc oxide is what’s found in nappy cream and some people use to treat their acne.4

 People’s research into how zinc can help with acne are mixed.